hooriya067/DevMainSoft-CW2024/src/README.md

 **Gameplay Impact:**
 The Power-Up System enhances player strategy by offering upgrades tailored to their immediate needs.
 Whether increasing health for endurance, activating a shield for safety, or replenishing bullets for offense, these power-ups allow players to adapt their approach to the game's challenges effectively.
+### <u>Customization System</u>

+The Customization System provides players with the opportunity to personalize their gameplay experience by selecting unique planes with varying attributes.
+This system integrates seamlessly with the game's mechanics, encouraging players to earn and spend coins strategically.

+1.<u> **Plane Selection:**</u>
+    - Players can choose from multiple plane designs displayed in a visually appealing gallery.
+    - Each plane has unique attributes:<br><br>
+        - **1) Default Plane:** Free and balanced, ideal for starting gameplay.
+        - <br>**2) Advanced Planes:** Cost coins but provide significant advantages in speed, health, and maneuverability.

+2. <u>**Pricing and Coin Integration:**</u>
+    - Each plane has a specific price:
+        - **Default Plane:** Free.
+        - **Plane 2:** 10 coins.
+        - **Plane 3:** 15 coins.
+    - Coins collected during gameplay are spent on unlocking advanced planes.
+    - The `CoinSystemManager` dynamically updates the coin count in real-time, ensuring players can track their purchasing power.

+3. <u>**Customization Process:**</u>
+    - Planes are displayed with prices and attributes such as health, speed, and size.
+    - Players click on a plane to select it, with the selected plane glowing to confirm the choice.
+    - A **CONFIRM** button finalizes the selection, deducting coins and applying the customization.

+4. **Performance and Attributes:**
+    - Each plane offers tailored gameplay benefits:
+        - **Plane 1:** Balanced attributes for standard gameplay.
+        - **Plane 2:** Higher speed and moderate health, ideal for quick maneuvering.
+        - **Plane 3:** Maximum durability and speed for challenging levels.

+5. **Integration with Other Systems:**
+    - The Customization System interacts with the `UserPlaneFactory` to update the player's selected plane dynamically.
+    - Purchased planes persist across levels, ensuring the player's choice is impactful throughout the game.
+    - The Customization System also takes use of `AlertManager` to alert the player if enough coins are not present.
+**Gameplay Impact:**
+The Customization System incentivizes players to collect coins and make strategic decisions about plane selection.
+By offering tangible gameplay benefits like enhanced speed and health, it enriches the player's experience and adds depth to the game's progression system.
 ### <u>Star System</u>

 Evaluates player performance in each level by rewarding stars based on efficiency, particularly focusing on bullet usage.
 It serves as a measure of skill and provides an incentive for players to optimize their gameplay.